Rivalz-ai/ADCS-docs/ProviderV2.md

 **4. Provide api key(optional).**

 If your provider need to have a key to use.
-Please provider a key by this [link](https://adcs.rivalz.ai/provider/key)
+Please provider a key by this [link](https://adcs.rivalz.ai/provider/key) (This page not have yet, need to design the page)

 The information includes: